-So where does these tales of razor-blade-filled apples and poisonous Snicker’s bars come from?
+So where do these tales of razor-blade-filled apples and poisonous Snickers bars come from?
 Is there an escalation in emergency room visits every Halloween night by children who have innocently consumed deadly candy?
-Or is this an urban legend which has the added bonus of encouraging parents to rummage through their child’s Halloween stash and extract the giant-sized Hershey bars and Kit Kats?
+Or is this an urban legend that has the added bonus of encouraging parents to rummage through their child’s Halloween stash and extract the giant-sized Hershey bars and Kit Kats?

 One of the first tales of tainted treats occurred over 50 years ago.
 On October 31, 1959, California dentist William V. Shyne decided to play a very mean practical joke.
 He handed out 450 candy-coated laxatives to unsuspecting trick-or-treaters who were unlucky enough to knock on his door.
 No one seems to know why he did it but 30 kids got pretty sick although one suffered irreparable harm.
 The laxatives were quickly traced to his house and he was charged with several crimes, including “outrage of public decency.”

 But what about the old razor-blade-in-the-apple rumor?
 According to Professor Joel Best, there have been approximately 80 reports of sharp objects inserted into Halloween treats since 1959.
 The great majority of those reports turned out to be hoaxes; the sharp objects were usually placed in the food by a relative or friend as a misguided prank (such as the kid who put ant poison on a half-eaten candy bar to get a rise out of his parents).
 Of the few verified instances of stranger-on-trick-or-treater candy sabotage, such as the year 2000 when James Joseph Smith was arrested after sticking needles in the Snickers bars he handed out, the only injury was a slight prick to one teenager’s mouth.